 Coating and Cooking Montalbano’s Arancini

-Once we have the cold rice and the cold ragu, we will proceed to assemble the Arancini di Montalbano.
+Once we have the cold rice and ragu, we will assemble the Arancini di Montalbano.
 Remove the mixtures from the fridge to bring them to room temperature.

 First, add the ragu 1/2 cup mozzarella cheese, grated it, and mix gently.
 Now you have the ragu fully prepared for stuffing the Montalbano’s Arancini.